sancg/threeJS-Learning-path/README.md

-# Learning THREE.js
+# Learning THREE.js 🪲

-Each commit will contain a step by step progress of the Three.js Library, I'll hope to create innovated websites with the power of THREE 🌱
+Each commit will contain a step by step progress of the Three.js Library.

+I'll hope to create innovated websites with the power of THREE 🌱

+---

-## Lessons
+## Lessons 💡

+- BasicScene:
-- BasicScene: Use of Scene, Camera and renderer to view a Red Cube ✨
+  - Use of Scene.
+  - Geometry, Material and Mesh.
+  - Camera configuration.
+  - Renderer to assign the camera and render the red cube ✨